-ON / OFF Collector excess temperature limit ON/OFF

-(ex works = ON)

-COLL 1 Monitored collector sensor (S1)

-OP 1 Output 1 is blocked if the switch-off threshold is exceeded.

-max ♥ Temperature above which the outputs set are to be blocked max ↑ Temperature above which the outputs set are to be released.
+- COLL 1 Monitored collector sensor (S1) - OP 1 Output 1 is blocked if the switch-off threshold is exceeded. - max ↓ Temperature above which the outputs set are to be blocked $(ex works = 130^{\circ}C)$ Setting range: +1°C to +200°C in increments of 1°C - Temperature above which the outputs set are to be released. max 🛧 (ex works = 110° C)

-$(ex works = 130^{\circ}C)$

-Setting range: 0°C to 200°C in increments of 1°C

-$(ex works = 110^{\circ}C)$

-Setting range: 0°C to 199°C in increments of 1°C
+Setting range: 0°C to +199°C in increments of 1°C

-Collector frost protection FROST
+Collector anti-freeze FROST

-This function is disabled ex works and is only necessary for solar power systems that run without antifreeze: In the south, the energy from the solar tank suffices to keep the collector at a minimum temperature for the few hours below freezing.
-At $\min \uparrow$ of 2°C on the collector sensor, the settings in the chart release the solar pump and block it again at $\min \checkmark$ of 4°C.
+In the south, a minimum temperature in the collector can bridge the few hours near freezing using energy from the tank.
+The settings in the chart cause the solar pump to be released when the threshold min \uparrow of 2°C is exceeded at the collector sensor and blocked again when the threshold min \blacklozenge of 4°C is surpassed.

-ON / OFF Frost-protection function ON/OFF (ex works1 = ex works2 = OFF)

-COLL 1 Monitored collector sensor (S1)

-OP 1 Output 1 is switched on if the turn-on threshold is not reached.
-If the control output is allocated to the output, then the analogue stage is additionally output for the full speed on the control output.

-min \uparrow Temperature above which the outputs set are to be switched on (ex works1 = ex works2 = 2°C)

-Setting range: -30°C to 119°C in increments of 1°C
+- ON / OFF Frost-protection function ON/OFF (ex works = OFF) - COLL 1 Monitored collector sensor (S1) - OP 1 Output 1 is switched on if the turn-on threshold is not reached.
+If the control output is allocated to the output, then the analogue stage is additionally output for the full speed on the control output. - min \uparrow Temperature above which the outputs set are to be switched on (ex works = 2°C) Setting range: -30°C to +149°C in increments of 1°C - min \checkmark Temperature above which the outputs set are to be switched off (ex works = 4°C) Setting range: -29°C to +150°C in increments of 1°C - NOTICE: If the frost protection function is activated and an error occurs at the set collector sensor (short circuit, interruption), the set output is switched on at the top of every hour for 2 minutes.

-min

-Temperature above which the outputs set are to be switched off

-(ex works1 = ex works2 = 4°C)

-Setting range: -29°C to 120°C in increments of 1°C

-NOTICE: If the frost protection function is activated and an error occurs at the collector sensor (short circuit, interruption), the set output is switched on at the top of every hour for 2 minutes.